Brian1226/Priority-Queue/Specification.md

 ## Non-functional Requirements

-* A message should be displayed saying that the user added/deleted a note/task successfully
+* A message should be displayed saying that the user added/deleted a note/task successfully.
-* Only registered users can share tasks
+* Only registered users can share tasks.
-* Each note/task should be dated
+* Each note/task should be dated.
+* The app displays messages in English.

 ## Glossary